TrasOsMontes/books-to-scrape-parser/README.md

 Books ToScrape Parser is written in Python 3.
 You should install at least Python 3.6.

-To install Books ToScrape Parser you simply create your virtual environment and install BookParser as source.
+To install Books To Scrape Parser you simply create your virtual environment and install BookParser as source.
 Run the following commands in the folder you created to store this.
 ```
 python3 -m venv env
 source env/bin/activate
-pip install git+git://github.com/TrasOsMontes/BookScraper/
+pip install git+git://github.com/TrasOsMontes/books-to-scrape-parser/
 python3 setup.py install
 ```